 According to the Rainforest Alliance (RA) 2019 consolidated audit (Note 1, Organization and Nature of Activities):

 "Rainforest Alliance...is an international non-profit organization, organized in 1987 in the State of New York with branches and affiliates in various countries. ...
 All the activities of its branches and affiliates are included in these [audited] consolidated financial statements.
 RA conducts the majority of its activities throughout North America, Central America, South America, Africa, Europe and Southeast Asia."

-According to the Rainforest Alliance (RA) consolidated audit of June 30, 2017 (Note 5, In-Kind Contributions), RA received in-kind contributions during fiscal 2017 on which it placed a total value of $1,197,827.
-These in-kind contributions are described as consisting primarily of legal services, advertising, and annual gala services.
+According to the Rainforest Alliance (RA) consolidated audit of December 31, 2019 (Note 9, In-Kind Contributions), RA received in-kind contributions during 2019 on which it placed a total value of $1,130,601.
+Of the total value, $750,225 consisted of in-kind legal services.